Quantum Algorithm for Reversing Unknown Unitary Evolutions

+In contrast, QURA only requires running the ``duality-based amplitude amplifier'' $\cO(d)$ times, with $d-1$ instances of evolution operator being employed in parallel to realize the intrinsic encoder $E(U)$.
+Then the computational complexity in QURA is $\cO(d)$ and hence achieves a quadratic computational speedup towards its classical counterparts.
+Further, the total query complexity in QURA is $\cO(d^2)$.
+This complexity is optimal as demonstrated by the lower bound in~\cite{Odake2024}.
+This result also highlights a significant contrast with {conventional} approaches as {extractions of classical information} cannot achieve zero-error implementation due to their query complexity being inversely proportional to $\epsilon$.
+These two distinctions underscore the quantum advantage in processing quantum data using quantum computing over classical computing.

+The results of these comparisons are summarized in Table~\ref{tab:advantage}, where we also provide comparisons with the existing quantum algorithms for reversing unitaries~\cite{Quintino2018}.
+For large $d$, to better compare with our scheme, we find that to ensure the successful {probability} in $\cO(1)$, the number of queries is at least in $\cO(d^3)$, and the computational complexity will be in $\cO(d^2)$.
+Details are deferred to the supplementary material.
+These comparisons suggest that QURA {achieves a} quantum advantage in the forthcoming era of early fault-tolerant quantum computing.

-We have introduced the Quantum Unitary Reversal Algorithm (QURA), the first deterministic and exact approach to reverse unknown quantum time evolutions with arbitrary dimensions.
-By harnessing the inherent dynamics of quantum systems and developing novel duality-based amplitude amplification techniques, we have demonstrated that QURA can universally reverse any unitary transformation with perfect fidelity and success probability, using $\cO(d^2)$ calls of the unitary and execution time $\cO(d)$.
-One key technical contribution in QURA is the utilization of techniques to implement amplitude amplification without the need for oracles, which provides valuable insights into the design of quantum algorithms for specific tasks.
-Our algorithm can be also viewed as a hybrid digital-analog quantum algorithm, combining time-evolutions of quantum systems into quantum circuits with open slots.
+\emph{Concluding remarks.--} We have resolved the open problem of deterministically and exactly reversing unknown unitary evolutions, by introducing the Quantum Unitary Reversal Algorithm, which works for arbitrary dimensional quantum systems.
+This {development} enhances our capability to execute complex quantum operations without prior knowledge of the underlying processes, marking a {notable step forward} in the field of quantum computing.
+By harnessing the inherent dynamics of quantum systems and developing novel duality-based amplitude amplification techniques, we have shown that QURA can universally reverse any unitary transformation with perfect fidelity and success probability, using an optimal $\cO(d^2)$ calls to the unitary and an execution time of $\cO(d)$.
+A key technical contribution of QURA is the utilization of techniques to amplify the amplitude of the desired state without the need for reversed oracles, providing valuable insights into the design of quantum algorithms.
+In particular, our work demonstrates that QURA {achieves a quadratic speedup in computational complexity} over classical methods relying on quantum tomography.
+As an exact algorithm, QURA eliminates the effect of algorithmic precision on the query complexity of input unitaries, which is unavoidable in classical methods.
+Hence, our work establishes a promising benchmark for demonstrating meaningful quantum advantage on early fault-tolerant quantum computers.